 The Emarth Telescope (TELE-01) is also very portable, and comes with two eyepieces, though its poor instructions keep it from breaking into the top three.
 In fifth is the TELMU 70mm Aperture Refracting Telescope.
 It has a great phone adapter and travel accessories, but the shaky tripod and tricky assembly hurt its value.
 The Celestron PowerSeeker 127EQ Telescope has great potential, with its long focal length and very large aperture, but its tricky collimation and shaky tripod mean it doesn’t reach that potential.

-Seventh place belongs to the EXPLORE FIRSTLIGHT 114mm Telescope.
-It has a great tripod and a large lens, though its inclusion of only one eyepiece and lack of portability mean it’s not the right choice for everyone.
-Last place is taken by the Meade Instruments Infinity 50mm AZ Refractor Telescope, which is inexpensive but has a lot of problems that will make users regret their purchase.
+The seventh-place belongs to the EXPLORE FIRSTLIGHT 114mm Telescope.
+It has a great tripod and a large lens, though its inclusion of only one eyepiece and lack of portability means it’s not the right choice for everyone.
+The last place is taken by the Meade Instruments Infinity 50mm AZ Refractor Telescope, which is inexpensive but has a lot of problems that will make users regret their purchase.

 We recently published the post ‘Top 8 Things You Can See With a Small Telescope’ which may be a good place to start with your newly acquired telescope.